-If you're migrating your website to a new hosting provider, you're probably going to have to deal with DNS.
-This can be intimidating - especially for those unfamiliar with the process.
-The best option is to ensure that whoever is going to be making these changes knows what they're doing to avoid issues.
+If you’re migrating your website to a new hosting provider (like Dreamhost), you’re probably going to have to deal with DNS Settings.
+This can be intimidating – especially for those unfamiliar with the process.
+The best option is to ensure that whoever is going to be making these changes knows what they’re doing to avoid issues.
 That said, you can still successfully migrate a website AND avoid DNS issues if you know what to look out for!

 Let's start by defining DNS and some of the terms we might run into throughout this process.
 DNS stands for Domain Name System and it's commonly referred to as the "phone book of the internet".
 Essentially, it's a tool to help translate a domain name like google.com into an IP address for a web server.
 DNS is the reason that you don't need to type in a complicated IP address like "172.253.63.100" - which is one of the (current) IP addresses for google.com